 With Awakening Wonder, Steve Turley demonstrates that precisely such a recovery is at the heart of the current classical education renewal.
 Once again, Truth, Goodness, and Beauty are celebrated as those objective values that are essential for cultivating students as flourishing human beings.
 In these pages, you will discover the history and development of these transcendent values and how they redeem our senses and sanctify our imaginations.
 Teachers will also learn how to incorporate these values into their teaching to awaken awe and wonder in both themselves and their students.

 Steve Turley (PhD, Durham University) is a theologian, social theorist, classical Christian educator, and prize-winning classical guitarist.
-He is the author of The Ritualised Revelation of the Messianic Age: Washings and Meals in Galatians and 1 Corinthians and Awakening Wonder: A Classical Guide to Truth, Goodness & Beauty.
+He is also the author of The Ritualised Revelation of the Messianic Age: Washings and Meals in Galatians and 1 Corinthians.
 Steve blogs on the church, society and culture, education, and the arts at TurleyTalks.com.
-He is a faculty member at Tall Oaks Classical School in New Castle, DE, where he teaches theology, Greek, and rhetoric, and is a professor of fine arts at Eastern University.
+He is a faculty member at Tall Oaks Classical School in New Castle, Delaware, where he teaches theology, Greek, and rhetoric, and a professor of fine arts at Eastern University.
 Steve lectures at universities, conferences, and churches throughout the U.S. and abroad.
 His research and writings have appeared in such journals as Christianity and Literature, Calvin Theological Journal, First Things, Touchstone, and The Chesterton Review.